astreum/whitepaper/README.md

 - 10^6: megaquark (MQ)
 - 10^3: kiloquark (KQ)
 - 10^0: quark (Q)

-Blocks represent the current state of the blockchain and any transformation of the state, in the form of transactions, from the previous block.

 A Block consists of the block body and the validator's ed25519 signature of the body's merkle tree hash.